Pierce College Facade

 - Deborah Duarte, LAUSD Regional Transportation Manager

-• PACE students get priority to get the classes they need!
+• PACE students get priority in getting the classes they need!
 PACE classes are only open to PACE students first.

 • PACE students can take regular Pierce classes and PACE classes.
 This gives students access to more class options.

-• PACE follows a guided pathway which is a structured plan for students to follow; this simplifies enrollment.
+• PACE follows a guided pathway, a structured plan for students to follow; this simplifies enrollment.

 • PACE classes are hybrid or all online which means less time on campus.

-• PACE has several educational paths; each path prepares students for a degree AND for transfer.
+• PACE has several educational paths; each path prepares students for a degree AND transfer.

 • PACE students can work full-time and attend college full-time.